marutim/wp-social-avatar/readme.txt

 == Description ==
 As the name suggests, this plugin allows you to use the social profile picture as your WordPress Avatar.
+You can see more, on how to install and use the plugin here in this blog [sourcexpress.com](http://www.sourcexpress.com/wp-social-avatar/)

 **Why this plugin?**